 Book cover for The Perfect Pet as an example of opinion writing mentor texts

 Elizabeth crafts a plan to convince her parents to let her have a pet, with unexpected—but pleasing—results.
-Teach kids about win-win solutions and encourage them to suggest them in their own opinion writing.
+This is our favorite opinion-writing mentor text for introducing kids to win-win solutions and encouraging them to suggest them in their own opinion writing.

 Book cover for Can I Be Your Dog? as an example of opinion writing mentor texts Book cover for I Found a Kitty as an example of opinion writing mentor texts